 Pursuant to the Commercial Code, it is possible to pay out dividends from the parent company's adjusted unconsolidated equity.
-As at 31 December 2017, the adjusted unconsolidated retained earnings of the Company amounted to € 744 thousand (2016: € 998 thousand).
+As at 31 December 2018, the adjusted unconsolidated retained earnings of the Company were negative, therefore as at the balance sheet date there were no dividends to distribute.
+As at 31 December 2017, the adjusted unconsolidated retained earnings of the Company amounted to € 744 thousand.
 The following is taken into consideration with regard to available equity:

-- as at the balance sheet date, it is possible to pay out € 558 thousand € as dividends, at a maximum (2016: € 748 thousand); - the corporate income tax on the aforementioned dividends would amount to € 186 thousand € (2016: € 250 thousand). - The maximum potential income tax liability is calculated under the assumption that the distributable net dividends and the amount of the income tax expense on dividends cannot exceed the distributable retained earnings as at the balance sheet date.
+- as at the balance sheet date 31.12.2017, it was possible to pay out € 558 thousand € as dividends, at a maximum; - the corporate income tax on the aforementioned dividends would amount to € 186 thousand €. - The maximum potential income tax liability is calculated under the assumption that the distributable net dividends and the amount of the income tax expense on dividends cannot exceed the distributable retained earnings as at the balance sheet date.
+As at 31.12.2018 the adjusted unconsolidated retained earnings of the Company were negative, therefore as at the balance sheet date there were no dividends to distribute.

-15 EARNINGS PER SHARE
+NOTE 15 EARNINGS PER SHARE